-9.4.3 Allow Calls only with Specific SIP User-Agent Header Value
+10.4.3 Allow Calls Only with Specific SIP User-Agent Header Value

-The SIP User-Agent header contains information about the User Agent Client (UAC) originating the request.
-This information is unique to the Enterprise and therefore, it is recommended to configure your device so that it allows calls only with a specified User-Agent header value.

-This is configured by adding a Message Condition rule for this SIP header type and then assigning the rule to a Classification rule.
+The SIP User-Agent header contains information about the User Agent Client (UAC) initiating the SIP dialog request.
+This information is unique to the Enterprise and therefore, it is recommended to configure your device so that it only accepts calls that have a specified User-Agent header value.
+This is configured by adding a Message Condition rule (in the Message Condition table) for this SIP header type and then assigning it to a Classification rule (in the Classification table).